-Stock up on eggs.
-Quite possibly the most important part.
-While some hosts prefer real eggs, it’s often best to use plastic eggs if there are a lot of little kids invited to your hunt.
-And the more eggs the merrier.
-If you’re not sure about how many to have on-hand, we’d suggest about 10 eggs per child, depending on the age group.
+Quite possibly the most important part of an Easter egg hunt.
+While some hosts prefer to hide real eggs, it’s often best to use plastic eggs, especially if there are a lot of little kids invited to your hunt (and bonus, you can fill each plastic egg with candy, knick-knacks, and even coins, if you're feeling generous!).
+You're also welcome to use a mix of both—the more eggs the merrier.
+If you’re not sure about how many to have on hand, we’d suggest about 10 eggs per child, depending on the age group.

-Hide the eggs.
 Before you start hiding anything, count the eggs.
-(Trust us, you’ll thank us later.)
+(You’ll thank yourself later.)
 Choose hiding spots that make sense for the ages of the kids invited.
-You’ll want some eggs in more obvious locations (on the lawn), and others hidden in more challenging spots like tucked inside a mailbox or hidden behind the stump of a tree.
+You’ll want some eggs in more obvious locations (right on the open lawn), and others hidden in more challenging spots like tucked inside a mailbox, in a plant bed, or hidden behind the stump of a tree.

-Count the eggs.
-When you're certain that all the eggs have been found, it's time to count.
+When you're certain that all the eggs have been found (this is where counting them before hiding them comes in handy), it's time to make the final tally.
 Sometimes even the egg hiders forget about those clever hiding spots.
-If you choose to reward the all-star gatherers, now's the time to give out festive Easter prizes.
+If you choose to reward the all-star gatherers—beyond the goodies inside their bounty of plastic eggs—now's the time to offer up festive Easter prizes.